SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 The integral looked less than completely amusing, so I did a literature search to see of some other poor schmuck had to do it first (always a good research technique).
 And it turns out this has all been worked out by Pham-Gia <sup id="fn4a">[[4]](#fn4)</sup>&hellip;
 but the paper is paywalled and costs \$51 to read!
-I suppose I could write and ask for a copy of this 20-year-old paper, but that's too annoying.
+I suppose I could write to him and ask for a copy of this 20-year-old paper, but that's too annoying.

 Then it turned out that Saffer also had this problem, got hold of the Pham-Gia paper somehow, and wrote some software in a GitHub repository. <sup id="fn5a">[[5]](#fn5)</sup>